FrankJaco/wwino-chrome-extension/README.md

 # Wonderful Wino Helper Chrome Browser Extension

-The Wonderful Wino Chrome Browser Extension utilizes the Vivino site to provide publicly available wine facts to make short work of returning from your favorite merchant and getting the wine you purchased entered into your Wonderful Wino Home Assistant Addon’s database.
+The Wonderful Wino Chrome Browser Extension utilizes the Vivino site to obtain publicly available wine facts (e,g, proper name, varietals, region, etc.)  to make short work of returning from your favorite merchant and getting the wine you purchased entered into your Wonderful Wino Home Assistant Addon’s Inventory.

 ![CBE1](https://raw.githubusercontent.com/FrankJaco/wwino-chrome-extension/main/resources/cbe1.png)

 ## Installing the Wonderful Wino Chrome Browser Extension

 Follow these steps to install the Wonderful Wino Extension in your Chrome browser.

 #### **Step 1: Download & Unzip the Extension Files**

 1. Go to the main page of the GitHub repository (if not already there).